PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: PATCH: P sychometrics- A ssis T ed ben CH marking of LLMs

-Figure~\ref{fig:framework} illustrates PATCH, our conceptualization of a psychometrics-assisted framework for benchmarking LLMs\footnote{Partly inspired by the Hexagon Framework of scientific measurements in~\cite{mari2023measurement}.}.
-In PATCH, the first step is to define the construct of interest (e.g., proficiency in 8th grade mathematics).
-The second step is to look for an existing validated psychometric test that measures this property; alternatively, a test can be developed from scratch, following the procedures described in \S~\ref{sec:test_development}, which likely requires collaboration with experienced psychometricians.
-The term "validated" means that the test has been tested on a representative sample of the target population of human test takers and fulfills several psychometric quality requirements (e.g., discriminative items that are well distributed across different difficulty levels; showing high reliability (e.g., high internal consistency) and validity (e.g., the test's factor structure matches the construct definition)).
+Under PATCH, the first step is for researchers to define the construct of interest (e.g., proficiency in 8th grade mathematics), the specific LLM under examination, as well as the reference human population for comparison (e.g., 8th graders in Germany).
+Then, researchers look for an existing validated\footnote{The term ``validated'' means that the test has been (pre)tested on a representative sample of the target population of (human) test takers and fulfils psychometric quality requirements, such as sufficiently many discriminative items well distributed across different difficulty levels, and showing high reliability (e.g., high internal consistency) and validity (e.g., the sizes and directions of the empirical correlations among test items match theoretical expectations). } psychometric test measuring the specified construct; alternatively, a test can be developed from scratch by following the procedures described in Section~\ref{sec:test_development}, which likely requires collaboration with experienced psychometricians.

-Next (Step 3$\rightarrow$4), we use the items in the validated psychometric test to construct prompts for the LLMs under evaluation, and then sample responses.
-A response typically consists of a task description, an explanation and an answer (key).
-Therefore, in Step 4$\rightarrow$5, we extract the answer (key) for each item's response, then grade it to obtain item scores (Step 5$\rightarrow$6).
+Next, researchers use the items from the validated psychometric test to construct prompts for the LLM under evaluation and sample responses from the LLM.
+Similarly, researchers administer the psychometric test to a representative sample of the reference human population, and collect their responses.
+These human responses are then used to train and validate the IRT model(s) that match the type(s) of items in the psychometric test.

-For Step 2$\rightarrow$7, the responses of human test takers can be used to estimate IRT item parameters and subsequently the latent proficiency scores for each test taker (human or LLM) with uncertainty estimates.
-Multiple IRT models are often used because of the use of different types of test items.
-These latent scores are typically standardized $z$-scores (i.e., mean of $0$ and SD of $1$), which can optionally go through further normalization (e.g., re-scaling to a mean of $500$ and a SD of $100$) (Step 6$\rightarrow$7).
-These final proficiency scores can be used for comparison with other models and populations.
+The resulting IRT model(s) will be fitted to the responses from the LLM and the humans, and will subsequently estimate each test taker's latent proficiency score---whether human or LLM---along with uncertainty estimates.
+These final proficiency scores\footnote{These latent proficiency scores are typically standardised $z$-scores (i.e., mean of $0$ and standard deviation of $1$), which sometimes go through further normalisation (e.g., re-scaling to a mean of $500$ and a standard deviation of $100$).} enable valid comparison between the LLM and the reference human population.